Tractable Approximation of Labeled Multi-Object Posterior Densities: Implementations

 Algorithm \ref{alg:MSGibbs-then-UA} shows the implementation steps of UA strategy following the significant hypotheses $\gamma_{0:k}$ from MS-Gibbs of the entire smoothing period.
 Since reconstructing the exact posterior from $\{0:k\}$ is expensive, a cheaper alternative is computing its approximate density at each time scan as shown in Algorithm \ref{alg:Joint-MSGibbs-UA}.
 In this algorithm, the UA strategy is jointly implemented with MS-Gibbs at each time scan from $\{0:k\}$, which yields the multi-scan GLMB update approximation at every time step with less computational cost.
 For $j\in\{1:k\}$, let $P_{j}=|\mathbb{B}_{j}\uplus\mathcal{L}(\gamma_{j-1})|$ and $M_{j}=|Z_{j}|$, setting $\bar{P}=\max_{j\in\{1:k\}}P_{j}$ and $\bar{M}=\max_{j\in\{1:k\}}M_{j}$, both Algorithms \ref{alg:MSGibbs-then-UA} and \ref{alg:Joint-MSGibbs-UA} have complexities of $\mathcal{O}(kT\bar{P}^{2}\bar{M})$ \cite{vo2019}.

-Overall, to compute the approximate multi-scan GLMB posterior, we adopt the smoothing-while-filtering algorithm\textit{ }(Algorithm 4, \cite{vo2019}) to our implementation.
+\begin{rem} In practice, the choice between Algorithm \ref{alg:MSGibbs-then-UA} and Algorithm \ref{alg:Joint-MSGibbs-UA} is governed by trade-offs between estimation accuracy and computational efficiency.
+Specifically, Algorithm \ref{alg:Joint-MSGibbs-UA} is suitable for scenarios with high object density or limited computational resources.
+While computationally cheaper due to the approximation of the joint density at each time scan, it may incur a slightly higher approximation error compared to Algorithm \ref{alg:MSGibbs-then-UA}.
+Conversely, Algorithm \ref{alg:MSGibbs-then-UA} is well-suited for scenarios where accurate estimation results are prioritized and computational resources are unconstrained.
+However, this comes at a greater computational expense due to the evaluation over multiple time scans. \end{rem} Overall, to compute the approximate multi-scan GLMB posterior, we adopt the smoothing-while-filtering algorithm(Algorithm 4, \cite{vo2019}) to our implementation.
 This algorithm is therefore named the \textit{smoothing-while-filtering approximation (SFA)}.
 Algorithm \ref{alg:SFA} shows the implementation of SFA where the multi-scan GLMB approximation $\hat{G}_{0:k}=(\gamma_{0:k},w_{0:k},\hat{p}_{0:k})$ is recursively propagated using factor sampling to generate $\gamma_{k}$ on-the-fly and multi-scan Gibbs sampling to generate the new significant $\gamma_{0:k}$.
 Due to parallelization of the for loops, Algorithm \ref{alg:SFA} has complexity of $\mathcal{O}(kT\bar{P}^{2}\bar{M})$ \cite{vo2019}.
 For simplicity, the SFA algorithm using Algorithm \ref{alg:MSGibbs-then-UA} is named \textit{SFA-then-UA}, and similarly \textit{JointSFA-UA} is the SFA algorithm using Algorithm \ref{alg:Joint-MSGibbs-UA}.